-- 1. After the machine has booted to Linux, log in and execute the following command to list the devices detected by the PCI bus. - # lspci -n - 2.
-Confirm that the output lists a device with Digium's PCI vendor ID which is "d161".
-The PCI device ID shown immediately after "d161:" will be populated with one of the identifiers listed in the table below.
+1. After the machine has booted to Linux, log in and execute the following command to list the devices detected by the PCI bus:

+lspci -n

+Confirm that the output from Ispci lists a device with Digium's PCI vendor ID which is "d161."
+The screen output should be similar to the following: